EXPLAINER: How crowdfunding helps real Astroworld victims - NewsBreak

 EXPLAINER: How crowdfunding helps real Astroworld victims

-In the hours following the pandemonium at the Astroworld Festival that left eight people dead and dozens injured, the requests for donations started multiplying on social media.
+In the hours following the that left eight people dead and dozens injured, the requests for donations started multiplying on social media.

 Some immediately seemed genuine.
 The family of 16-year-old Brianna Rodriguez, a junior at Heights High School in Houston, was looking for help with funeral costs.
 The sister of Rodolfo Pena was looking for the same.
 The family of Axel Acosta was trying to raise money to travel from Washington to Texas to bring his body home and to pay for his funeral.